Villisca Axe Murder House

 About 40 miles from the nearest Interstate highway, Villisca, Iowa, isn’t used to far-off visitors.
-That is, unless they’re one of the many people who visit this rural village just to visit the famous ‘murder house.’
+That is, unless they’re one of the many people who visit this rural small town just to visit the famous ‘murder house.’
 The tiny farmhouse on 2nd Street, despite being home to a murder so grisly it took the Titanic disaster off of newspaper front pages, now forms the backbone of Villisca’s cultural economy.
 A directional sign on the state highway running beside the town directs travelers to it, and, once in Villisca, a large sign is posted in the home’s front yard, denoting it as the ‘Villisca Axe Murder House.’

 Step inside and you’ll be transported back to the days of the infamous octuple homicide.
 Meticulously restored to its 1912 appearance, air conditioning is about the only modern convenience you’ll find in the compact wood frame house.
 But, spend a little time inside the murder house, and you might find that there are more reminders of its history than just the restoration.
 From strange sounds to shifting shadows, many are drawn to this historical crime scene by the claims that the murder victims still haunt the home today.

 One of the town’s most prominent businessmen was Josiah Moore, who had spent the previous nine years running the popular Jones Store in Villisca, owned by another prominent local, Frank Jones.
 Moore had lived in Villisca for 13 years prior to this, and had built a respectable family in that time, including his wife Sarah and their four children: Herman, Katherine, Boyd, and Paul.